Bock

 Bock (/de/) is a strong German beer, usually a dark lager.

 History

 The style now known as Bock was first brewed in the 14th century in the Hanseatic town of Einbeck in Lower Saxony.

 The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced "Einbeck" as "ein Bock" ("a billy goat"), and thus the beer became known as "Bock".
 A goat often appears on bottle labels.
 An 1882 article in The Baltimore Sun described it thus: "The word bock signifies goat, and its prefix to beer indicates that bock beer is so potent and exhilarating that the drinker soon becomes as frisky in his gambols as the goat."

-Bock is historically associated with special occasions, often religious festivals such as Christmas, Easter, or Lent (Lentenbock).
+Bock is historically associated with special occasions, often festivals such as Christmas, Easter, or Lent (Lentenbock).
 Bock has a long history of being brewed and consumed by Bavarian monks as a source of nutrition during times of fasting.